jiriroz/Honors-Project/README.md

 * Finally, build a website/app allowing users to enter a flight and get the expected delay.

-#Project Plan
+# Project Plan
 * Identify data sources
-..* For flight delay prediction - historical about flights, delays, and weather ..* For delay propagation - flight routes
+  * For flight delay prediction - historical about flights, delays, and weather
+  * For delay propagation - flight routes
-..* For real-time prediction - flight schedules, tracking, weather forecasts
+  * For real-time prediction - flight schedules, tracking, weather forecasts
-* Create a model for delay prediction for a single flight ..* In a more abstract way, we are predicting occurrences of several different kinds of events.
+* Create a model for delay prediction for a single flight
+  * In a more abstract way, we are predicting occurrences of several different kinds of events.
 Each kind of event has a different probability of occurrence and causes a delay of different duration.
-..* Get, process the data.
+  * Get, process the data.
-..* Perform exploratory data analysis
+  * Perform exploratory data analysis
-..* Experiment with different kinds of models and see which one works best.
+  * Experiment with different kinds of models and see which one works best.
 * Create a model for delay propagation
 * Combine delay prediction and propagation
-..* Predict delay events happening and simulate their propagation throughout the flight network.
+  * Predict delay events happening and simulate their propagation throughout the flight network.
 * Implement real-time version of the model
-..* Get the latest flight schedule and flight tracking data ..* Get the weather forecast data
+  * Get the latest flight schedule and flight tracking data
+  * Get the weather forecast data
-..* Identify other real-time data sources I could use.
+  * Identify other real-time data sources I could use.
-..* Using these, simulate our model and predict flight delays several days into the future
+  * Using these, simulate our model and predict flight delays several days into the future
-* Create a website/app that allows users to use our model interactively ..* The interface will allow users to enter a flight, and it will display the predicted delay.
+* Create a website/app that allows users to use our model interactively
+  * The interface will allow users to enter a flight, and it will display the predicted delay.